Words are not Wind -- How Public Joint Commitment and Reputation Solve the Prisoner's Dilemma: Discussion

-While cooperation was frequent most of the time, cooperation rates declined relatively to their peak, when costs of arrangements were dwarfed by the benefit of cooperation (result 1b).
+We conclude this section with a discussion of the minor results ('Copop2', 'Strats2' and' Strats3').
+While cooperation was frequent most of the time, cooperation rates declined relatively to their peak, when the costs of the arrangements were dwarfed by the benefit of cooperation (Result 'Copop2').
 This suggests that it could be beneficial to voluntarily spend extra resources on arrangements, such as a very extravagant wedding, that serves no other purpose than the spending itself.
 Since the players in our investigation could not choose the amount they (or their partner) would spend on arrangements, we cannot tell whether higher spending can be stable or would be invaded by lower spending.
-But it seems an interesting direction for future investigations.
+However, it is an interesting direction for future investigations.

-Besides the most common strategy, which applies all principles of joint commitment and reputation (result 2a), there were more naive cooperators present (result 2b).
-Mapping these findings to the real world, we may expect similar polymorphism in humans.
-Most people are probably careful who they enter arrangements with and will uphold their own commitments.
-But some may enter arrangements more often than they have reasons to do so (i.e. they are more trusting) or cooperate even without arrangements (i.e. they are more generous).
-But given that most people will cooperate in arrangements, and only in arrangements, their naive commitments may, on average, pay off.
+In addition to the most common strategy, which applies all the principles of joint commitment and reputation (Result 'Strats1'), there were more naive cooperators present (Result 'Strats2').
+Mapping these findings to the real world, we may expect a similar polymorphism in humans.
+Most people are probably careful with whom they enter arrangements and will uphold their own commitments.
+But some may enter arrangements more often than they have reasons to do so (i.e. they are more trusting), like the second most common strategy in our investigation (1A).
+Given that most people are trustworthy and will cooperate in arrangements, their naive commitments may, on average, pay off.

-Besides these two types, we may also expect a significant proportion of people who enter arrangements with the intention to break them (result 2c).
-And the best way to do that might be to also carefully observe the interaction of others, and only try to trick those who are worth tricking, since those will cooperate after arrangements.
-On a very cynical note, such fakers could deploy an additional strategy, and smear other's reputations.
-Because if the victims of such gossip find fewer and fewer people who are willing to enter arrangements with them, they rely more on arrangements with the fakers.
-This is another interesting direction of future research.
+We may also expect a significant proportion of people to enter arrangements with the intention of breaking them (Result 'Strats3').
+The best way to do that might be to also carefully observe the interaction of others and only try to trick those who are worth tricking, since those will cooperate after arrangements.
+On a very cynical note, such fakers could deploy an additional strategy and smear others' reputations.
+Because if the victims of such gossip find fewer and fewer people willing to enter arrangements with them, they rely more on arrangements with the fakers.
+This is another interesting direction for future research.